lastralab/ABISSMAL/R/vignettes/README.md

 4. Save data and practice writing loops

-5. Combine the raw data, detect perching events and pre-process the raw data, make plots (barcode style visualizations of the raw and per-processed data)
+5. Combine the raw data, detect perching events and pre-process the raw data, make simple barcode plots of the raw and per-processed data, and highlight how to encode color in these plots

-- For vignette 05, I want to make 3 barcode style visuals: 1) the raw combined RFID data, perching events and RFID pre-processed,2) IRBB raw combined and pre-processed, then 3) pre-processed RFID and IRBB together.
-All of these will be faceted plots with ggplot
+6. For vignette 06, I want to make complex barcode style visuals: 1) the raw combined RFID data, perching events and RFID pre-processed,2) IRBB raw combined and pre-processed, then 3) pre-processed RFID and IRBB together.
+All of these will be faceted plots with ggplot, and with a complicated legend

-6. Detect clusters, score clusters, generate summary statistics
+7. Detect clusters, score clusters, generate summary statistics, make final barcode ot line plots

 Things that would be important to add:
 - Errors and troubleshooting online